Betts hits 3 HR, Red Sox oust Angels' Ohtani early, win 10-1 - WDEF

 AP Photo/Jae C. Hong

 Ohtani (2-1) yielded four hits and three runs on 66 pitches before exiting with a blister on his pitching hand.
-The two-way Japanese sensation couldn’t throw his breaking pitches for strikes, and the Red Sox’s formidable lineup pounced.
+The two-way Japanese sensation couldn’t throw his breaking pitches for strikes, and the Red Sox jumped on him, starting with Betts’ full-count homer on a low, 97 mph fastball.

+“The stuff is there,” Betts said of Ohtani.
+“He’s got it all.
+But our team, we had a good approach tonight.
+He wasn’t able to land that splitter for strikes, and we did a good job laying off it and backing him into a corner where he probably had to throw a couple of pitches he didn’t want to throw.”

+Ohtani has had intermittent issues with blisters during the past few months, and he had a bandage on one of his fingers last week.

 Jackie Bradley Jr., Brock Holt and Betts each homered in the third inning after Ohtani departed, and Rafael Devers homered in the fourth.
 Betts hit his third solo shot in the seventh inning, matching his career best while Boston’s formidable lineup pounded out 15 hits in its fifth consecutive victory.